 Historic Virginia Key Beach Park is located at 4020 Virginia Beach Dr, Miami, FL 33149

 18. Homestead Bayfront Park

 One of the most popular Miami outdoor activities in Homestead Bayfront Park is to hop on a boat shuttle that will take you to Elliott Key.
 This small island is popular for day trips and also offers the opportunity to camp overnight.

 Homestead Bayfront Park is located at 9698 SW 328th St, Homestead, FL 33033

 19. Rickenbacker Trail

 Rickenbacker Trail is an 8.5 mile stretch from the southern tip of Miami to Bill Baggs Cape Florida State Park.
 It’s mostly paved road and hugely popular with bicyclists and inline skaters.
-Because it spans the entirety of Key Biscayne and ends near Downtown Miami, it’s the perfect pathway to get a taste of the beaches and admire the area’s landscape.
+Because it spans the entirety of Key Biscayne and ends near Downtown Miami, it’s the perfect pathway to admire the area’s landscape.

 Rickenbacker Trail is located at Rickenbacker Causeway, Key Biscayne, FL 33149